What Is a Good Savings Rate? How to Calculate It for FIRE

-Coast FIRE is a milestone within the broader FIRE movement where you've accumulated enough invested assets that — without ever contributing another dollar — compound growth alone will carry your portfolio to your full retirement number by your target retirement age.
+Coast FIRE is a milestone within the broader FIRE movement where your current invested assets are projected to grow to your full retirement target by your target retirement age without further contributions, based on an assumed return.

 The term "coasting" is apt: after years of aggressive saving and investing, you shift out of high gear and let momentum carry you forward.